 Where are the goods to be loaded?
 How many trucks are currently on the terminal?
-Is my berth available?
+Is my berth already available?

 An overview shows free and occupied berths with live data.

 It is advisable to track the progress of ship handling in detail in order to check one's own performance, but also to demonstrate it to customers.
-Detect planned/actual deviations at an early stage and initiate countermeasures.
+Detect plan/actual deviations at an early stage and initiate countermeasures.

 INVOICING AND MARGIN CALCULATION

-The greatest complexity in the billing of logistics and maritime services in the port environment lies in the often complex and historical contracts between the logistics service provider and the customer.
+The greatest complexity in the billing of logistics and maritime services in the port environment lies in the often complex and historical contracts between logistics service provider and customer.
 As a rule, the payroll bases are not very standardized and have individual features that need to be considered when preparing the payroll run.
 The continuous document flow with leogistics Port already shown makes it possible to get a grip on the variety of possible billable services and to automate the process as far as possible.